 Finding out your canine companion has cancer is a difficult concept to process.
 Unfortunately, cancer is the leading cause of death in dogs over the age of two, so it is important to stay educated on the subject.
 There are probably a myriad of questions coming to mind including: what causes cancer in dogs?
-By understanding what causes canine cancer, the treatment and coping process may become easier to grasp.
+By understanding what causes cancer in dogs, the treatment and coping process may become easier to grasp.

 There are many forms of cancer that could impact your dog, and each develops slightly differently once it starts growing.
 However, similar to cancer that impacts humans, cancer forms when there is damaged DNA that leads to abnormal cell growth.
 These abnormal cells grow uncontrollably, forming cancerous tumors.

 If caught in the early phases, these tumors can be removed before they impact the healthy parts of the body.
 However, many times the cancer goes unnoticed and spreads to other body parts, making recovery more difficult.
 Since cancer impacts dogs in a very similar way that it impacts humans and other animals, there is not one clear culprit.
 The definite cause of cancer in dogs is still somewhat a mystery, but with research, we can try our best to understand this disease that impacts so many creatures.

 A common cause of death people often refer to is “old age,” but old age could also be a factor that causes cancer.
 Although there is not one clear cause of cancer in dogs, statistics show that with age, the chance of cancer increases as well.
 Research is inconclusive, but evidence suggests that as the body ages, so does the efficiency of the immune system.

 A weak immune system is more likely to produce a mutated cell when it splits, leading to the uncontrollable growth.
 Additionally, there are damaging environmental elements that are linked to cancer, and the longer dogs live, the higher the chance that they will be exposed to one of more of these harmful materials.